volterraedge/terraform-provider-volterra/docs/index.md

 # Volterra Provider

-Volterra terraform provider can be used to configure Volterra Objects amd these objects represent desired state of the system.
+Volterra terraform provider can be used to configure Volterra Objects and these objects represent desired state of the system.
 The desired state of the system could be configuring a http/tcp loadbalancer, vk8s cluster, service mesh, enabling api security etc.

 ## Authenticating to Volterra